-6. Allow the system to stabilize and run a sample.
+- 5. Regenerate the methanizer for four hours at 400 °C with flame on in the THA mode. - 6.
+Reset the methanizer temperature to 350 °C after a minimum of 4 hours. - 7.
+Allow the system to stabilize, then run a sample.
 If conversion efficiency is less than 100%, then the methanizer should be replaced.